-Temecula Valley now offers outdoor dining and both outdoor and in-store (with limited capacity) shopping in Old Town Temecula, Temecula Valley Wine Country, and Promenade Temecula.
-Each business has adjusted to meet and exceed all CDC and State requirements to ensure everyone's health and safety.
-Face masks and social distancing are required when in public.
+Temecula Valley offers takeout dining and in-store (with limited capacity) shopping in Old Town Temecula, Temecula Valley Wine Country, and Promenade Temecula.
+Our businesses meet and exceed all CDC and State requirements to ensure everyone's health and safety.
+Face masks and social distancing are required when visiting.

 Thank you for supporting our businesses and helping to restore our economy.

 Learn more about our Safer Together, Greater Together Pledge